It is possible to register custom functions written in PHP that can be called

 available functions.

-Functions should declare explicitly their argument, to allow the compiler to validate arguments and support keyword arguments for them.
-However, a deprecated alternative API also exists accepting any arguments with a different signature for the callable.
+Functions must declare explicitly their argument, to allow the compiler to validate arguments and support keyword arguments for them.

 Custom host functions have to work with Sass values which are described in the documentation about values.